 - Sexual Exploitation of Children, Human Trafficking, and Child Pornography

 - Domestic Terrorism

 - Firearm Offenses and Gang violence

 - Environmental Crimes and Wildlife Offense

 - Mortgage Fraud, Bank Fraud, Wire Fraud and Money Laundering

-- Crimes Impacting Native Alaskans and Rural Alaska
+- Crimes Impacting Alaska Natives and Rural Alaska

 The Criminal Division prosecutes primarily felony offenses.
 However, we also support an active misdemeanor docket of cases involving more minor offense and violations occurring in Alaska’s many amazing federal parks, national forests and federal lands.
 The United States Constitution requires that federal felonies be charged by grand jury indictment unless the defendant consents to prosecution by way of information.
 An Indictment is a written accusation by a grand jury which charges the defendant with commission of a crime.
 An information is a written criminal charge filed by the United Sates Attorney without the involvement of the grand jury.
 Multiple charges in an indictment or an information are referred to as counts.

 The United Sates District Courts are vested with power to summon, instruct and impanel grand juries, which consist of at least sixteen and not more than twenty-three persons.
 The function of the grand jury is to hear evidence of suspected violations of federal law and determine whether there is probable cause to believe a crime has been committed and that a particular person or corporation committed it.
 No federal grand jury can indict without the concurrence of the United States Attorney.
 The grand jury for the District of Alaska sits one week every month.